-My carbohydrate problems turned out to be a food intolerance symptom!
-I had intolerances to almost every food I was eating, but my body was suppressing most of the symptoms.
+My carbohydrate problems turned out to be from food allergies!
+I had allergies to almost every food I was eating, but my body was suppressing most of the symptoms.
 And that apparently caused these adrenaline-like reactions to carbohydrates.

 My blood sugar wasn't low when I felt anxious & hungry.
 I checked it with a blood glucose meter.
-I did have a glucose tolerance test that showed a slight dip in blood sugar after 2 hours.
-But more relevant, apparently, is that food intolerances made my body freak out after eating carbohydrates: making a lot of insulin and adrenaline and cortisol.
-Or, carbohydrate intolerant people may have beta-adrenergic hypersensitivity, which is connected to allergies somehow, I don't know how.
-This means they react intensely to adrenaline.
+Carbohydrate intolerant people may have beta-adrenergic hypersensitivity, which is connected to allergies somehow.
+That means they react intensely to adrenaline.

-Now that I'm not eating the intolerant foods, I can eat almost any amount of sugar or starch, and I get hyped and happy and energetic, that's all.
+Now that I'm not eating the foods I'm allergic to, I can eat almost any amount of sugar or starch, and I get hyped and happy and energetic, that's all.